abars/YoloKerasFaceDetection/README.md

 Perl (for Training)

-# Demo
+# Test

-## Download Pretrained Model
+## Download Pretrained-Model

 `python download_model.py`

-### Pretrained Model Demo
+## Predict from Camera Image

-Here is a run using reference model .
+Here is a run using pretrained model .

 `python agegender_demo.py`

-# How to train using Keras and Darknet
+# Train

 Here is a training tutorial.